Working with RGB Colors in PowerPoint 2011 for Mac

 - This brings up the Format Shape dialog box, as shown in Figure 3,

 below.
-Make sure you select the Fill tab (highlighted in red
+Make sure you select the Fill option (highlighted in red

-of Format Shape dialog box select the Solid fill radio button, shown
+Format Shape dialog box select the Solid tab, as shown

 highlighted in blue within Figure 3.